MultiSafepay/docs/content/integrations/ecommerce-integrations/woocommerce/faq/generic-gateways.md

 ---
 The WooCommerce plugin offers a [generic gateway](/faq/general/generic-gateways/).
 The generic gateway can be found in your WooCommerce Settings under the payment tab, which lists all payment methods.

 All of our payment methods are supported.
-It is possible to set the gateway code, gateway logo, gateway label, and whether the shopping cart should be included in refund transactions.
-Specifying whether the shopping cart should be included in refund transactions is required if the gateway code used is that of a billing suite payment method.
+You can set the gateway code, gateway logo, gateway label, and whether the shopping cart should be included in refund transactions.
+Specifying whether the shopping cart should be included in refund transactions is required if the gateway code used is a billing suite payment method.

 Similar to other gateways, it is possible to filter the generic gateway by: